 Whether you’re looking for star-studded camping, boundless horizons, a cheeky wetland paddle or a deeper understanding of Aboriginal culture, the national parks of Outback New South Wales and the Riverina have you covered.

-Although most locations don’t require a 4WD, it can still be a long way between stops.
-When driving in the outback some extra precautions are necessary:
+Not all of the outback requires a 4WD, but there’s unsealed roads that make it difficult to pass after rain, and it can be a long way between stops.
+When driving in the outback some extra precautions and planning is necessary:

 - Take heaps of water – a jerry can or big container from the supermarket is best.